 Dr John MacInnes (Iain mac Ruairidh mhic Iain mhic Nèill) was one of the most prominent figures of Gaelic scholarship the late 20th and early 21st century.
 Famously described by the Rev. William Matheson as the 'last of the native scholars', MacInnes carried out his work with an inherent understanding of the Gaelic world and of the Gaels from which he recorded hours of song, story and history.
 He leaves an unparalleled legacy of scholarship, including many hours of field recordings, which Tobar an Dualchais is privileged to host.

 MacInnes was born on 3 April 1930 in Uig, Lewis.
 His father, Ruairidh MacInnes (Ruairidh mac Iain mhic Nèill mhic Mhaol Mhoire), was a Church of Scotland minister with roots in Morvern and in Skye, and his mother Morag (Mòrag Alasdair 'ic Mhurchaidh) was a MacAskill who grew up in Claddach Kirkebost in North Uist.
 Both were native Gaelic speakers who were committed to using Gaelic at home.
-When John was eight years old, the MacInnes family moved to the Isle of Raasay, where John's father had been appointed as minister.
-The landscape of Raasay was to have a great influence on MacInnes, who recalled the particular influence of the forests there.
+When John was eight years old, the MacInnes family moved to the Isle of Raasay, the landscape of the island having a great influence on MacInnes, who recalled the particular influence of the forests there.
 It was also while living in Raasay that he became acquainted with his father's side of the family in Skye, a good few of whom were Gaelic musicians, singers and tradition bearers, which no doubt nurtured MacInnes' early interest in his native culture.

 Similar to many other islanders at the time, MacInnes was required to move to Portree to receive his secondary education, where he boarded during term time.
 He excelled in his schooling there, gaining a number of Highers including Latin and Greek, but he emphasised in a number of interviews the dominance of English in the school, including in the dorms.
 He credited a Mrs Beaton, the owner of the house where his sister was boarding, for keeping his Gaelic going during his school days, her being one of few people - his sister excepted - with whom he had the opportunity to speak Gaelic.